3. Projects

 3.3.7.
 Tasks

 The task panel lists the tasks available in the project.
 It also allows to define new tasks with the task editor.
-See the section Tasks below for detailed description.
+See Tasks for a detailed description.
 To execute a task, select the input data in the folder tree or study list and select the “run task” button in the context menu bar in the top right corner of the main view panel.

 3.3.8.
 Triggers